1956 Treason Trial: Defendants

 In December 1956, many key members of the Congress Alliance were arrested and charged with treason, including almost the entire executive committee of the ANC, as well as the SACP, the SAIC, and the COD.
 105 Africans, 21 Indians, 23 whites and 7 coloured leaders were arrested.
 Ten were women.
-Many arrestees, including Nelson Mandela, were detained in communal cells in Johannesburg Prison, known as the Fort, resulting in what Mandela described as "the largest and longest unbanned meeting of the Congress Alliance in years."
+Many arrestees, including Nelson Mandela, were detained in communal cells in Johannesburg Prison on Constitutional Hill, known as the Fort, resulting in what Mandela described as "the largest and longest unbanned meeting of the Congress Alliance in years."
 However, white men, white women, black men and black women were all held in a separate parts of the jail.

 Initially, 156 defendants were charged with high treason.
 The number of defendants was later reduced to 92.
 In November 1957, the prosecution reworded the indictment and proceeded a separate trial against 30 accused.
 Their trial commenced in August 1959.
 The remaining 61 accused were tried separately before the case against them was dismissed in mid 1960.

 Treason trial defendants (during various stages of the trial) included

-Lawyers for the defense included
+Lawyers for the defense

+The lawyers for the defense included: